chihduo/chihduo.github.io/_pages/about.md

 I'm an Assistant Professor with the Department of Management Information Systems at National Chengchi University (NCCU) in Taiwan.
 Before my journey at NCCU, I had the opportunity to work as a postdoctoral researcher at Rheinland-Pfälzische Technische Universität Kaiserslautern-Landau (RPTU) in Germany and as a visiting scholar at Uppsala University, Sweden.
 I earned my DPhil/PhD from the University of Oxford and completed my MSc and BSc at National Taiwan University.

-Research Interests
+Research Interests 🤓
 -----
-My work involves employing formal and mathematical methods to gain insights and verify how systems behave, particularly those composed of numerous similar components.
-I love using techniques from formal verification and logic to explore this fascinating field.
-Below, I've outlined the main areas I focus on:
+My work involves employing formal and mathematical methods to gain insights and verify how systems and software behave.
+Below are the main areas I focus on:

 - Verification and testing of software and AI systems
 - Model checking and automated generation of proofs and programs